vinceimbat/vinceimbat/content/sky level.md

 sr-interval: 1080
 sr-ease: 250
 ---
-Since you have to [[Build a life management system that helps you take intentional action]], your [[life management system]] must have a component that encourages the discovery and awareness of your intentions and motivations.
+Since you have to [[build a life management system that helps you take intentional action]], your [[life management system]] must have a component that encourages the discovery and awareness of your intentions and motivations.
 This is what the sky level accomplishes.

 The sky level could be articulated through a single document or digital note.
 Mine is called [[my lms sky level setup]].
 The note should link to the following individual notes: